jusotoTEC/reprImgSVD/README.md

-# MATLAB Code from Numerical Experiments in Paper *"A method for selecting a representative image of a dataset based on the singular value decomposition"*
+# MATLAB Code for Numerical Experiments in the Paper *"A method for selecting a representative image of a dataset based on the singular value decomposition"*

 ## Authors